 Projects In Progress:

 CRUD Application Generator using SQL Server, Classic ASP, Bootstrap and AngularJS.
 Based on the AdminLTE template.
 It’s open source in GitHub.
 I will also be working on a .NET+Angular version with more advanced features.

 Abandoned: Respite for SQL: Monitoring & Alerting Platform

-I’m developing a highly-customizable, lightweight monitoring and alerting solution for Enterprise environments with multiple SQL servers.
-Implemented with a SQL Server back-end, and classic ASP web front-end.
+I’ve been developing a highly-customizable, lightweight monitoring and alerting solution for Enterprise environments with multiple SQL servers.
+Implemented with a SQL Server back-end, and web front-end.
 It was developed while using the simplest and most-accessible platforms in mind, such as SQL Server as a back-end (utilizing linked servers, service broker queues, SQL agent jobs, etc.), and classic ASP (a.k.a.
 ASP3).

 Inspired by Eilert’s project (clr_http_request), I wanted to create something similar for running WMI queries from within SQL Server (i.e. clr_wmi_request ).
 I made good headway and this even works with remote WMI queries.
 This too is open source in GitHub.